alexandreparra/rust-template-manager/README.md

 On Windows it simply invokes the `start` command which takes care of opening a program based on the file extension, or automatically asks you to provide the software you want to open the file with.

+On MacOS it uses the `open` command that handles automatically opening files with your prefered text editor (same as Windows).

 ### Installing
 #### Build from source
 You'll need the rust programming language and it's tools, the easiest way is to install [rustup](https://www.rust-lang.org/tools/install).